Ryane Clowe: Professional

 Clowe played 11 games for the Sharks in 2007–08, then went on injured reserve on October 28, 2007, due to torn knee ligaments.
 He returned to the lineup on March 30, 2008, in time for the 2008 playoffs, during which he recorded 9 points in 13 games, which was second-best on the team behind only Joe Thornton.

 On July 6, 2009, Clowe signed a new four-year contract that paid him $3.5 million in each of his first three years and $4 million in his final year.

+On May 8, 2011, in game five of the second round of the 2011 playoffs against the Detroit Red Wings, Clowe suffered a separated shoulder as a result of a hit from Red Wings’ defenceman Niklas Kronwall.
+This injury resulted in Clowe missing Game 6 of the series before returning to the lineup for Game 7.
+After the Sharks defeated the Red Wings in the second round for the second consecutive year this time in seven games, Clowe and the Sharks would go on to lose in the Western Conference Finals for the second consecutive year, this time in five games to the Presidents’ Trophy-winning Vancouver Canucks.
+Despite his injured shoulder, Clowe played in all five games of the series.
+He ended the playoffs with six goals and nine assists for 15 points in 17 games.

 On April 5, 2012, Clowe reached out from the bench with his stick to illegally interfere with Los Angeles Kings centreman Jarret Stoll.
 The Sharks went on to win the game 6–5 in a shootout.
 Although review deemed the move illegal, there was no supplemental discipline by the NHL.